 1783, Gujarat India: a temple sacred to the Hindu goddess Bahuchara Mata is built and served by self-castrated priests who dress and live their lives as women.

 1728-1810, Paris and London: The Chevalier d’Eon de Beaumont who later styles herself Charlotte-Genevieve-Louise-Auguste-Andree-Timothee d’Eon de Beaumont is a French aristocrat, diplomat, and soldier who lives her first 49 years as a man, but spends the remaining 33 years as a woman.
 The Beaumont Society, the first open access transgender support group in the UK, (founded in 1966) is named after her.

 1865, London and Corfu: Dr James Barry, a reforming military surgeon joins the British army in 1813, and is only discovered to have female anatomy after his death.
-Perhaps named Margaret Ann Bulkley at birth, his tombstone in Kensal Rise Cemetery recalls him only as Dr James Barry, Inspector General of Hospitals.
+He was perhaps named Margaret Ann Bulkley at birth, but his tombstone in Kensal Rise Cemetery recalls him only as Dr James Barry, Inspector General of Hospitals.

 1897, Berlin: The Scientific-Humanitarian Committee is set up by Dr Magnus Hirschfeld to campaign for the rights and welfare of gay and trans people.
 At its height, the Committee’s work is supported by Albert Einstein, and the novelists Thomas Mann, Herman Hesse, and Lev Tolstoy, but the Committee comes to an abrupt end when its base at the Institute of Sexual Science (Institut fur Sexualwissenschaft) is sacked by militant Nazi students in 1933.